evileleven/WiAR/README.md

 02. ten volunteers participate in collecting activity data.

-03. csi_ai_j.dat represent the jth sample of the ith volunteer.
+03. csi_ai_j.dat represent the jth sample of the ith activities.

 **********************************************************************